OraMartindale/exercises/PITCHME.md

   (use "git add <file>..." to include in what will be committed)

 	a.txt

-nothing added to commit but untracked files present (use "git add" to track) ~/Code/your_repo (master) > git add a.txt ~/Code/your_repo (master) > git commit -m 'Initial Commit' [master (root-commit) fe1849b] Initial Commit
+~/Code/your_repo (master) > git add a.txt
+~/Code/your_repo (master) > git commit -m 'Initial Commit' [master (root-commit) fe1849b] Initial Commit